 Adam Sebag Montefiore ( אדם ס. מונטיפיורי) was born in Kensington, London.
 He began his career in the drinks industry & wine trade with Bass Charrington, and became the wine manager of their hotel division.
 He studied wine at the WSET in London and was a founder & honorary member of The Academy of Wine Service.

 In 1989 he made aliyah and devoted himself to Israeli wine.
-He worked for both the Golan Heights Winery & Carmel for many years.
-At different times he was also involved with Galil Mountain, Tishbi, Yatir and Kerem Montefiore wineries.
+He worked with Golan Heights Winery and Carmel, including Yatir Winery, for many years.
 Early on, he introduced what was then a pioneering ‘wine by the glass’ campaign, improved the way wine lists were compiled and organized the first ever sommelier course.

 He initiated and implemented innovative projects such as the ‘Yarden Award for Wine Service’, still the major award for wine waiters in Israel, ‘Handcrafted Wines of Israel’, the first time wineries worked together to advance Brand Israel, and the ‘Carmel Center for Wine Culture’, a fusion of wine education and wine tourism.